brekkylab/ailoy-docs/docs/tutorial/using-tools.md

 # Using Tools

-One of the most powerful features in Ailoy is the **tool calling system**.
+One of the most powerful features in Ailoy is the tool calling system.
-It allows you to extend the capabilities of your LLM by connecting it to external APIs or tools.
+It allows you to extend the capabilities of your LLM by connecting it to external tools or APIs.
-This way, your agent can access real-time or domain-specific information, even if it wasn’t part of the model’s original training data.
+This way, the agent can access real-time or domain-specific information, even if it wasn’t part of the model’s training data.
-You can attach an agent for a custom service you’ve built, like whether or location.
+For example, you can attach weather or location services to your agent.
-You could also build financial decision-making app with real-time exchange rate or stock price.
+You could also build a financial decision-making app using real-time exchange rates or stock prices.
+Moreover, the agent can execute financial decisions itself with LLM, enabling powerful automation.

 ## How tool calling works